Creating and Accessing GitHub Accounts and Organizations

 There are three steps to using new accounts and organizations in an AVAnnotate project:

-- Create a new GitHub personal account or GitHub organization.
+- Create a new GitHub personal account or GitHub organization account.

 - Give AVAnnotate permission to access the organization.

-- AVAnnotate users will need to re-Login to the AVAnnotate in order to see the new organization or account in the AVAnnotate Dashboard.
+- AVAnnotate users will need to re-login to AVAnnotate to see the new account in the AVAnnotate Dashboard.